 Crib sheets can be washed in warm water.
 Because the fabric is cotton, minimal shrinkage is normal.
-Expect your crib skirt to shrink approximately 1/2 inch.
-After washing, be sure to remove items promptly.

-Rail Covers: There is no need to wash until your baby can pull up to the rail cover.
+Rail Covers.
+There is no need to wash until your baby can pull up to the rail cover.
 They look great right out of the box, and are clean and crisp looking, but do wash before teething.
 Wash in cold water, and dry on the "air" cycle (no heat cycle).
 The fill in your rail cover should not be exposed to heat when drying.